ianzarski17/Snake/README.md

 # Snake
-Retro snake game.
+Retro Snake game.
 Implemented OOP.
 Each time the snake eats a dot, it gets longer.